YiLimath/YiLimath.github.io/_posts/2024-08-25-blog-post-1-Birational-InvariancePluri.md

 In this note we will study the question on how to extend the pluricanonical sections?
 We will summarize the standard methods that being used in the l

+---
+## Supplementary- Around the injectivity theorems

+In this note we will summarize the injectivity type theorems with the proofs.